zuiderkwast/aadeque/README.md

 custom allocation functions.
 By default `malloc(size)`, `realloc(ptr, size)` and `free(ptr)` are used.

+`AADEQUE_OOM()` is called when a memory allocation fails, which normally means that we're out of memory.
+Define this macro if you want to handle this.
+The default is `exit(-1)`.

 Defining `AADEQUE_CLEAR_UNUSED_MEM` causes unused allocated memory to be overwritten with nul bytes.
 This might be useful if you're using a conservative garbage collector together with these array deques.